1954 Guatemalan coup d'état: Castillo Armas' invasion

 Castillo Armas' force of 480 men had been split into four teams, ranging in size from 60 to 198.
 On 15 June 1954 these four forces left their bases in Honduras and El Salvador, and assembled in various towns just outside the Guatemalan border.
 The largest force was supposed to attack the Atlantic harbor town of Puerto Barrios, while the others attacked the smaller towns of Esquipulas, Jutiapa, and Zacapa, the Guatemalan army's largest frontier post.
+Zapaca was of great significance to controlling Guatemala as it handled the majority of commerce along key rail routes.
 The invasion plan quickly faced difficulties; the 60-man force was intercepted and jailed by Salvadoran policemen before it got to the border.
 At 8:20 am on 18 June 1954, Castillo Armas led his invading troops over the border.
 Ten trained saboteurs preceded the invasion, with the aim of blowing up railways and cutting telegraph lines.
 At about the same time, Castillo Armas' planes flew over a pro-government rally in the capital.
 The U.S. Psychological Strategy Board ordered the bombing of the Matamoros Fortress in downtown Guatemala City, and a U.S. P-47 warplane flown by a mercenary pilot bombed the city of Chiquimula.
 Castillo Armas demanded Árbenz's immediate surrender.
 The invasion provoked a brief panic in the capital, which quickly decreased as the rebels failed to make any striking moves.
 Bogged down by supplies and a lack of transportation, Castillo Armas' forces took several days to reach their targets, although their planes blew up a bridge on 19 June.

 When the rebels did reach their targets, they met with further setbacks.
 The force of 122 men targeting Zacapa were intercepted and decisively beaten by a garrison of 30 Guatemalan soldiers, with only 30 men escaping death or capture.
 The force that attacked Puerto Barrios was dispatched by policemen and armed dockworkers, with many of the rebels fleeing back to Honduras.
 In an effort to regain momentum, the rebel planes tried air attacks on the capital.
 These attacks caused little material damage, but they had a significant psychological impact, leading many citizens to believe that the invasion force was more powerful than it actually was.
 The rebel bombers needed to fly out of the Nicaraguan capital of Managua; as a result, they had a limited payload.
 A large number of them substituted dynamite or Molotov cocktails for bombs, in an effort to create loud bangs with a lower payload.
 The planes targeted ammunition depots, parade grounds, and other visible targets.
+On 22 June, another plane bombed the Honduran town of San Pedro de Copán; John Dulles claimed the attack had been conducted by the Guatemalan air force, thus avoiding diplomatic consequences.